publicdocs/uscode/assets/md/titles/usc05A/us/usc/t5a/pl/95/521/tV/m__us_usc_t5a_pl_95_521_s505.md

     Transfers and consolidations relating to the Department of State are hereby effected as follows:

     (a)–(c). \[Repealed.
 [August 13, 1946, ch.
 957][/us/act/1946-08-13/ch957], title XI, § 1131(65), [60 Stat.
 1040][/us/stat/60/1040].
 The act, Aug.
 13, 1946 was repealed by [Pub.
-L. 96–465, title II, § 2205(1)][/us/pl/96/465/s2205/1], Oct.
+L. 96–465, title II][/us/pl/96/465/tII], § 2205(1), Oct.
 17, 1980, [94 Stat.
 2159][/us/stat/94/2159].
 Subsecs. provided that Foreign Commerce Service and Foreign Agricultural Service were transferred to Department of State and consolidated with and administered as part of Foreign Service under Secretary of State, and that functions of Secretary of Commerce and Secretary of Agriculture with respect thereto were transferred, with certain exceptions to Secretary of State.\]

 (d) China Trade Act Registrar

     Such officer of the Foreign Service as the Secretary of State shall make available for that purpose may be authorized by the Secretary of Commerce to perform the duties of China Trade Act Registrar provided for in the act of September 19, 1922, ([42 Stat.
 849][/us/stat/42/849]) \[[15 U.S.C.
 143][/us/usc/t15/s143]\], under the direction of the Secretary of Commerce.

     (e) \[Repealed.
 [Pub.
-L. 88–94, § 2(f)][/us/pl/88/94/s2/f], Aug.
+L. 88–94][/us/pl/88/94], § 2(f), Aug.
 12, 1963, [77 Stat.
 122][/us/stat/77/122].
 Subsection transferred the Foreign Service Buildings Commission and its functions to the Department of State.
 See [22 U.S.C.
 295(d)][/us/usc/t22/s295/d].\]

 Sec.
 2. Treasury Department

     \[Repealed.
 [Pub.
-L. 97–258, § 5(b)][/us/pl/97/258/s5/b], Sept.
+L. 97–258][/us/pl/97/258], § 5(b), Sept.
 13, 1982, [96 Stat.
 1068][/us/stat/96/1068], 1085.
 Section made following transfers, consolidations, and abolitions relating to the Treasury Department: (a) The Bureau of Lighthouses in the Department of Commerce and its functions were transferred to and consolidated with, and to be administered as a part of, the Coast Guard in the Treasury Department; (b) The office of Director General of Railroads was abolished and the functions and duties were transferred to the Secretary of the Treasury; (c) The War Finance Corporation was abolished, the remaining functions, property, and obligations were transferred to the Treasury Department, and the Secretary was directed to wind up its affairs and dispose of its assets.\]

 Sec.
 3. Department of Justice